Board Meeting – Tuesday, January 26, 2021

 Mark and his wife Laura are the parents of 9 children and 3 grandchildren.

 Ada Wilson was elected to the Board in 2018, her first term of service.
-A native of South Carolina, she attended BYU as a Presidential Scholar, then reared her family in Laie, Hawaii, Provo, and then in Orem for the past 32 years.
-A passionate supporter of public schools, she has been a volunteer, leader, and advocate for over 30 years in various positions in PTA and on school community councils on the local and district levels.
+A native of South Carolina, she attended BYU as a Presidential Scholar.
+She and her husband, Keith, are the parents of eight children and grandparents of thirteen.
+They reared their family in Laie, Hawaii, Provo, and then in Orem for the past 32 years.
+A passionate supporter of public schools, Ada has been a volunteer, leader, and advocate for over 30 years in various positions in PTA and on school community councils on the local and district levels.

 In the community, Ada has been a Girl Scout leader, a Cub Scout leader, and an active member of Women United of Utah County.
-She has represented her local political precinct and recently served a full-time mission for her church.
+She has represented her local political precinct and served a full-time mission for her church.
 Favorite pastimes include keeping up with current events, playing the piano, family trips, and jigsaw puzzles.
-Ada and her husband Keith are the parents of eight children and grandparents of twelve.

 Sara Hacken worked for Alpine School District for 30 years at both the elementary and secondary level as well as earning a Master’s Degree in Educational Administration.
 Sara was the Utah Teacher of the Year in 2013 and represented Utah at state and national functions in 2013.
 She is also the founder of the Gifted/Talented Programs in Alpine district, and has an annual award named after her, “The Sara Hacken Service Award” which is given to one exemplary teacher in ASD Gifted Services each year